wellsjo/dotfiles-mac/README.md

 ####Bash
 <pre>
 wellssh             # ssh into a remote server install dotfile setup from this repository

 winstall            # this is used by wssh to install my dotfiles upon entering a remote machine.
                     # alternatively, you can just clone this repository, source the profile located
                     # in dotfiles/bash/profile, then run winstall.
 This is explained above.

 up <number>         # cd back <number> times back <number>       # go back <number> in cd history
 ..                  # go up one directory (alias for "cd ..") l                   # alias for "ls -lh" la                  # alias for "ls -lah"

 gs                  # git status gl                  # git log gd                  # git diff gb                  # git branch

 t                   # tmux -2
 ta                  # tmux -2 attach

+countdown <number>  # countdown number of seconds in the terminal
 </pre>

 ####Vim